BioSchemas/map2model/spec_process_detail.md

 ![Schema.org Type Definition](../master/docs/img/schema_org_type.png)

 4. Copy the Type definition table, starting from the first Property, but **do not copy the table headers**.
-For the SoftwareApplication example it should look like this:
+For the Tool example, SoftwareApplication should look like this:

 ![Copy Schema.org Type Definition](../master/docs/img/schema_org_type_copy.png)